test-fullautomation/testresultwebapp/README.rst

 TRWebApp_ provides 4 main views which will give from the overview of the test execution result to the detail of the single test results.

-Besides, you can have the comparisons with the previous test results or related test results (different variants).
+Besides, you can have a comparisons with the previous test results or related test results (different variants).

 Dashboard view